imhashir/amazon-asp/README.md

 Things Working Right Now:

+--Admin Panel
 * Admin can add a Brand.
 * Admin can add a Category.
-* Admin can add a new product.
+* Admin can add a new Product.
+* View/Delete/Edit All Brands, Categories and Product.